ChenPaulYu/djtransgan-icassp2022/index.md

-1. `Prev`   : track which is considered to be the first track in a mix as shown in Fig above (x1)
+1. `Prev`   : track which is considered to be the first track in a mix as shown in figure above (x1)
-2. `Next`   : track which is considered to be the second track in a mix as shown in Fig above (x1)
+2. `Next`   : track which is considered to be the second track in a mix as shown in figure above (x2)
 3. `Sum`    : transitions created by summation of two tracks without any effects
 4. `Linear` : transitions created by applying linear cross-fading in the transition region
 5. `Rule`   : transitions created by general purpose expert DJs' rule